IBS: how to find the root causes and resolve them brilliantly

 · Keep a food and symptom diary whilst you are making changes so you can see what has helped

-Dietary changes can often help IBS symptoms and sometimes simple changes are all that are needed
+Dietary changes can often help IBS symptoms and sometimes simple changes are all that is needed

 · Take Probiotics and Prebiotics to restore intestinal flora